About HND/HNC Qualifications

 The recommended qualification for entry to an HNC or HND course is one of the following:

-More than 1,000 courses are on offer in popular areas like Business Administration, Information and Office Management, Travel and Tourism, and Engineering as well as in Broadcasting, Agriculture, Computing and Craft subjects.
+Numerous courses are on offer in popular areas like Business Administration, Information and Office Management, Travel and Tourism, and Engineering as well as in Broadcasting, Agriculture, Computing and Craft subjects.

 The Scottish Funding Council fund the six regional and one national articulation hubs listed below.
 The hubs are each centred on a lead university and work with a range of stakeholders, including SQA, towards increasing the opportunities for students to articulate from a Higher National Certificate or Diploma to university.
 They also aim to increase the retention of students once they make the transition from college to university.

 An example of SQA’s involvement in the above is our Scottish Funding Council funded Piloting ‘Enhancements’ to Higher National Qualifications to Achieve Articulation project.
 This is will pilot four categories of ‘enhancement’ – assessment, content, guidance and structure – in Higher National Certificates and Diplomas in Business, Computing, Electrical Engineering and Social Sciences.

 - Edinburgh, Lothians, Fife and Borders Articulation Hub (ELRAH)

 - Tayside and Fife Articulation Hub